somonesummers/somonesummers.github.io/teaching.md

 ### Instructor Apprentice for OUTDOOR 115 Spring 2023
 Apprentice for a 7 day field based trad anchors rock climbing course.
 Assisted in site and student management as well as skills instruction throughout the course.
 I was lead instructor for the repelling skills lecture and practice session.

+### Preparing Future Professors Mentee Winter 2023
+Shadowed a calculus based physics mechanics course at West Valley Community College.
+Shadowed weekly labs and lectures for an entire quarter.
+Instructed 1 lecture on forces for the class of 20 students.

 ### Teaching Assistant for GEOPHYS 190 Spring 2022
 Designed and graded homework assignments, coordinated fieldwork for Near-Surface Geophysics course applied to imaging groundwater systems at Coyote Valley, California.
 Designed and lead lectures on geologic background of site, and ERT modeling software.